Energy meter reading day: how to take one as Ofgem energy price cap changes

 Sign up

-Suppliers work out your bills in two ways.
+Suppliers work out your bill in one of two ways.
 They either take your smart meter readings, or your submitted readings, and base what you pay directly on your usage.
 Or, if you don't have a smart meter and don't submit readings, they will estimate how much you should pay.

 The latter option is not ideal, given it could mean you're paying more than you should be for your energy.
 Even if the figure comes in lower, it could land you with a large bill at a later date.

-By submitting a meter reading before the price cap drops on 1 April - ideally the day before, on Easter Sunday (31 March) - it means your energy company cannot charge you at the higher rate for any units that have been used after that date.
-So, by taking a meter reading you’re ensuring you’re not overcharged based on your supplier’s estimate.
+By submitting a meter reading either close to the new price cap date, your energy company won't be able to charge you at the higher rate for any units that you used on the lower rate.
+So, by taking a meter reading you’re ensuring you’re not overcharged.

 It’s generally a good idea to take meter readings down and submit them every month anyway - particularly given smart meters can be glitchy.
 You don’t need to worry about doing so if your smart meter is working properly in smart mode, you’re on a fixed-rate tariff, or you have a prepayment meter.